faizaan1abd/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

     ![](../media/nls101.png)

-   >**Note** : The output of the chat may vary.
+   >**Note:** The output of the chat may vary.
 The screenshot is provided for reference only and may not reflect the exact same output.

    >**Note**: You can use the **Regenerate** button to resubmit the prompt(new changes have been made), and note that the response may vary from the original one.
 A generative AI model can produce new language each time it's called.